The 6 Latest HR Trends to Focus on in 2026

 As agentic AI is increasingly adopted across the workforce, HR leaders' success will hinge on IT's expertise in selecting, implementing and managing complex technologies.
 At the same time, IT will rely on HR to provide insight into how these tools affect people in terms of adoption and human impact.

-Employers are reimagining the traditional job description, adopting skills-based approaches to hiring and development and conducting deeper examinations of what work actually requires.
-Combined with AI capabilities optimizing task completion, this is enabling a fundamental rethinking of how work is organized, helping leaders match people and tasks with unique strengths and skills while offloading routine work to AI.
+Employers are reassessing their skills inventories and adopting skills-based approaches to hiring and development that conduct deeper examinations of what work actually requires.
+Combined with AI capabilities optimizing task completion, this enables a fundamental rethinking of how work is organized, helping leaders match people and tasks with unique strengths and skills while offloading routine work to AI.

 "While larger organizations have been the first to engage in strategic workforce planning and skills-based design, small and midsized organizations should also consider doing so at a scale that's realistic for them," said Asal Naraghi, global innovation leader, future of work, ADP.